 Two products from our Domyos cross training range can be used for these exercises: the chin-up bar and the Push Up Gain.
 Anyone can do this workout - with or without equipment and regardless of your fitness level.

-This accessory helps define your muscles using suspension exercises.
+This chin-up bar accessory helps define your muscles using suspension exercises.
 It is super practical: install it anywhere in your home and remove it quickly using the spring-loaded system.

-This cross training accessory will let you work in two different modes: stability or instability.
+This push-up bar will let you work in two different modes: stability or instability.

 Remove the coloured part to do stability work.